 Participants who give Informed Consent will attend a screening visit which may take place immediately after consent has been given or at a later date.
+Screening visit activities, whether remote or face to face, should then be completed within the same 7-day period.
 During this visit:

-- Eligibility will be reviewed in a clinical interview including diagnosis, severity (QIDS-SR16 and QIDS-C), duration of current depressive episode, treatment and response to treatment for this episode and for previous episodes - A medical and psychiatric history will be taken including age of first depressive episode, number of previous episodes, other psychiatric diagnoses, family history of mood disorder, substance use and suicide/self-harm/homicide risk - Details of any concurrent medical conditions will be recorded and height, weight, blood pressure and pulse will be measured
+Eligibility will be reviewed in a clinical interview including diagnosis, severity (QIDS-SR16 and QIDS-C), duration of current depressive episode, treatment and response to treatment for this episode and for previous episodes

+A medical and psychiatric history will be taken including age of first depressive episode, number of previous episodes, other psychiatric diagnoses, family history of mood disorder, substance use and suicide/self-harm/homicide risk

+• Details of any concurrent medical conditions will be recorded